dansiviter/cito/core/README.md

 ## Security ##

 By default all detinations are permitted to all users.
 However, it may be essential to prevent access for a user with a specific role, or just those who have passed authorisation.
-To do this implement `SecurityConfigurer` class:
+To do this implement `SecurityCustomiser` class:

 	@Dependent // preferred scope
-	public class Configurer implements SecurityConfigurer {
+	public class Customiser implements SecurityCustomiser {
 		@Override
 		public void configure(SecurityRegistry registry) {
 			registry.builder().nullDestination().permitAll().build(); // important for most message types including CONNECT, DISCONNECT